Former Visiting Scholars

 Professor Hu's has authored monographs and articles, contributed to various books in English and Chinese, and translated works form English to Chinese.
 Monographs include, Water Rights: An International and Comparative Study (IWAP, 2006, in English), Jurisprudential Innovation on Eco-environmental Water Use and Its Application — Based on Comparing 25 Jurisdictions (Xi'an Jiaotong University Press, 2010, in Chinese) and American Energy Law and Policy (Zhengzhou University Press 2010, in Chinese).
 The following articles have been written in English, "Opportunity, challenges and policy choices for China on the development of shale gas" (Energy Policy, 2013), "Poverty Reduction and Water Governance" (Water Policy, 2009) and "The New Development of Water Law in China" (University of Denver Water Law Review, 2004).
 He has translated, "Downstream riparians can also harm upstream riparians" (2012, authored by Salman), "Climate Change and the Integrity of Science"(2010, authored by Gleick, et al.), and "Water Transfers: A Means to Achieve Sustainable Water Use" (2006, authored by Tarlock).

-While at McGeorge during 2014-2015 academic year, Professor Hu intends to research and develop the following publication, "The US interstate/international water compacts: development, practice, lessons and possible inspirations for China."
-He will be working under the supervision of Professor Stephen C. McCaffrey.
+While at McGeorge during 2014-2015 academic year, Professor Hu intended to research and develop the following publication, "The US interstate/international water compacts: development, practice, lessons and possible inspirations for China."
+He worked under the supervision of Professor Stephen C. McCaffrey.

 Yoon Jung Kim